sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 Submit the job to the Grid
 ==========================

 You should have your simple.jdl file ready in your UI up to this point.
 When you submit this simple Grid job to the WMS, a job will be created and sent to a remote Worker Node.
-There it will execute the command ``/bin/hostname -f`` and write its standard output and its standard error.
+There it will execute the command ``/bin/hostname -f`` and write its standard output and its standard error in the simple.out and simple.err respectively.

 .. sidebar:: First Job explained